Pomax/are-we-flying/docs/index.md

 1. Find all nearby airports,
    1. if we're flying a flight plan, we'll assume we want that relative to the last waypoint,
    2. otherwise, we'll want that relative to the plane.
-2. sort that list by distance and then for the nearest 10:
+2. sort that list by distance, and then keep the airports that are 25NM or closer:
    1. find the approach(es) we'd need to fly (even if one airport is closer than another, that may not be true for their approach points)
    2. remove any airport from the list for which the approach is too hard (or downright impossible: don't try to land a DC-3 at a float plane dock.
 It's probably not going to end well).
 3. From the list of airports left, pick the one with the nearest approach point, and then